Dyvex/elnx-1920-sme_Linux/report/Lab-reports/Lab-report_pr003.md

 - Goal: Setting up a DHCP-server and configuring the router

 ## Test plan

-## Procedure/Documentation
 - Create a new VirtualBox VM manually, give it two host-only network interfaces, both attached to the VirtualBox host-only network with IP 172.16.0.0/16.
-- Write down the MAC address of one of the two interfaces (or set it manually, e.g. "DE:AD:C0:DE:CA:FE"), and ensure the DHCP gives that        host a reserved IP address from the correct address range.
+- Write down the MAC address of one of the two interfaces (or set it manually, e.g. "DE:AD:C0:DE:CA:FE")
+     * ensure the DHCP gives that host a reserved IP address from the correct address range.
-     Both network interfaces can be attached at the same time, but you could disconnect the cable of one
+     * Both network interfaces can be attached at the same time, but you could disconnect the cable of one
 - Boot the VM with a LiveCD ISO (e.g. Fedora, but Ubuntu, Kali, etc. should also be fine).

+## Procedure/Documentation

 ## Test report

-The test report is a transcript of the execution of the test plan, with the actual results.
-Significant problems you encountered should also be mentioned here, as well as any solutions you found.
-The test report should clearly prove that you have met the requirements.

 ## Resources
 * De algemene dhcp manual van linux: